Updated: May 6

 ½ teaspoon black pepper

-1 cup of black beans, rinsed, well drained and patted dry on paper towels.
-NOTE: If using a 15 1/2 ounce can of black beans, there will be a few left to add to a salad.
+1 can of black beans, rinsed, well drained and patted dry on paper towels.

 1/2 cup of COOKED whole grain of choice: brown rice, quinoa, etc., OR ½ cup UNCOOKED wheat germ or bulgur